gianfrancodp/MGStools/README.md

 ### 2.1 Introduction

 The web-based representation of three-dimensional objects is achieved through the utilization of 3D rendering libraries designed for geometric models.
-Among these, the predominant free and open-source solution is [Three.JS](https://github.com/mrdoob/three.js/), a JavaScript library renowned for its capacity to manage both raw geometric data and models conforming to standardized formats.
+Among these, the predominant free and open-source solution is [Three.JS](https://github.com/mrdoob/three.js/), a JavaScript library renowned for its capability to manage both raw geometric data and models conforming to standardized formats.

 This particular implementation employs the [KMZ Loader](https://github.com/mrdoob/three.js/blob/dev/examples/jsm/loaders/KMZLoader.js), an add-on module within the Three.JS framework, enabling the seamless integration of KMZ files.

 ### 2.2 Python Environment Requirements

-using `pip` to install these dependencies
+using `pip install` to install these dependencies

-* os
+* os (*)
-* ZipFile
+* ZipFile (*)
 * ipywidgets

-* IPython.display
+(*) probably alredy installed with default Python environment.

 ### 2.3 The *html-template* file